LotusLotus

 Kāśyapa asked the Buddha, "What would be an analogy?"

-The Buddha told Kāśyapa, "Formless gods in Neither Perception nor Non-perception Heaven and with-form gods in No-perception Heaven still abide by karmic laws.
-Goodness is the same way."
+The Buddha told Kāśyapa, “Formless gods in Neither with Nor without Perception Heaven, and gods with form in No Perception Heaven, still abide by the law of karma.
+So doesgoodness.”

-Kāśyapa said to the Buddha, "World-Honored One, as the Buddha says, those with sensory reception and perception are sentient beings.
-Then, formless gods in Neither Perception nor Non-perception Heaven must not be sentient beings."
+Kāśyapa said to the Buddha, “World-Honored One, as the Buddha says, those with sensory reception and perception are sentient beings.
+Then, formless gods in Neither with Nor without Perception Heaven must not be sentient beings.”

 Kāśyapa asked the Buddha, "Are sentient beings form or non-form?"

-The Buddha told Kāśyapa, "Sentient beings are both form and non-form.
-Those who accomplish this dharma are called sentient beings."
+The Buddha told Kāśyapa, “Sentient beings are neither form nor non-form.[2]
+Those who accomplish this dharma are called sentient beings.”

 The Buddha told Kāśyapa, "Dharmas are non-form, and non-dharmas are also non-form."